-Top Cheddar (aka Top Ched) / Rip Top Swiss / Rip a Duck / Rip Tits / Top Shelf: Shot that scores in the top part of the goal.
+Top Cheddar (aka Top Ched) / Top Cheese / Rip Top Swiss / Premium Gouda / Rip a Duck / Rip Tits / Top Shelf: Shot that scores in the top part of the goal.
 Ripping the top part of the goal has become so popular these days that this element of slang has taken on a life of its own.
 Stemming from Top Cheddar, really any cheese variety can be used to refer to the top quadrant of the goal.

 Turf Monster / Turf Sniper: The unseen beast that causes players to trip and fall by themselves when playing on turf. i.e., vicious check from the turf monster.
 Bro got hit by the turf sniper.